Frequently Asked Questions

 - Program Timeline:

-Most students know our program to be a summer program.
-As many of our grantees are figuring out how to reopen and reopen safely, we have extended this years program from July 15, 2020 to March 1, 2021.
-This means the program is more "year round" as we will have interns working in the fall and even into next year.
+We have extended the program from June 1, 2023 to March 1, 2024 This means the program is more "year round" as we will have interns working in the fall and even into next year.

 - Types of work for Interns:

-Usually, all of our internships are 100% onsite.
-Because not all of our grantee organizations are fully open, some interns may be asked to work offsite (remotely) for part or all of their hours.
+Most interns will be working a mixture of on site and remote hours - some internships will be fully remote and others will be fully on-site.
 We have asked all grantees to be clear about this in their interview process, so don't be afraid to ask them when you're interviewing!

 - Educational Events:

-This year, we will be hosting monthly virtual events for interns to attend throughout the program.
+We will be hosting monthly virtual events for interns to attend throughout the program, with a few in person events sprinkled in.
 They will focus on a wide variety of topics from theatre, to social justice, arts education and more.
 The best part?
-You can participate in these even after your internship is over, and any events that happened before you started are being recorded so you can view them later on.
+You can participate in these even after your internship is over, and some events that happened before you started are being recorded so you can view them later on.

 The Department of Arts and Culture provides grants to nonprofit performing, presenting, and literary organizations to host college students for 400 hours of paid work.
-For summer 2020, social justice and social service organizations with arts programming will also participate for the first time.
+Starting in 2020, social justice and social service organizations with arts programming can also participate.

-Because of coronavirus, this years program timeline has been extended.
-The first batch of positions will be posted on our website on July 15, 2020 and we will continue to post jobs in the following weeks as more organizations are ready to "launch" their positions.
-All 400 hours of the internship must be competed by March 1, 2021.
+Because of coronavirus, the program timeline has been extended to more of a year round format.
+The first batch of positions will be posted on our website on April 3, 2023 and we will continue to post jobs on the 1st Monday of each month through July 2023.
+All 400 hours of the internship must be competed by March 1, 2024.

 Each participating host organization determines the exact start date and end date of the internship, as well as the work schedule.
-As many of our organizations are grappling with new social distancing guidelines, many interns will be working remotely.
-Additionally, many internships may be part time opportunities going as low as 15 hours a week.
-In addition to working at their host organizations, students participate in education events and peer group activities coordinated by the Department of Arts and Culture.
-This year, these events will be happening virutally on a monthly basis.
+Many internships will be a mixture of on-site and remote work, but some internships may be fully remote or fully on-site.
+Interns can work a maximum of 40 hours per week and a minimum of 15 hours per week.
+In addition to working at their host organizations, students participate in peer group activities coordinated by the Department of Arts and Culture, which will be a mixture of in person and virtual events taking place once or twice a month.

-In the summer of 2020, nearly 200 positions will be available for students throughout LA County.
+In 2023, 228 positions will be available for students throughout LA County.

 For more information about past interns' experiences, you can also read our 2019 Arts Internship Program Final Report, which includes a summary and evaluation from the perspectives of both interns and supervisors.

-This year, because of the changes to the program timeline, our organizations know that students who are applying may have other jobs or be going back to the school in the fall.
+Our organizations know that students who are applying may have other jobs or be going back to the school in the fall.
 Many of our organizations will be flexible with your schedule, but please be open and honest about these commitments when you are interviewing.
-Supervisors can only plan for what they know; so if you can work 40 hours a week during July and August but when you go back to school in September you will need to drop that to 20 hours a week, please let them know!
+Supervisors can only plan for what they know; so if you can work 40 hours a week during July and August but when you go back to school in September you will need to drop that to 20 hours a week, please let them know as soon as possible!
+All interns must complete their 400 hours by March 1, 2024 and there will be no exceptions.
+Any hours an intern has not worked after March 1, 2023 will be forefit and unused grant funds will need to be returned to our department.

 Internships in museums and visual arts organizations are provided every summer through the Getty Foundation’s Marrow Undergraduate Internship Program.

 Yes.
-In summer 2020 all students will be paid $6,000 ($15.00/hour, or $600/week for a 40-hour week) for their 400-hour long internships.
-Please note: students are selected and paid directly by their host organizations, not by the Department of Arts and Culture.
+All students will be paid $6,760 ($16.90/hour) for their 400-hour long internships.
+Please note: students are selected and paid directly by their host organizations, not by the Department of Arts and Culture and payroll taxes will apply.

 Yes, for example, students must either live in or attend college in Los Angeles County.
-Please review the student eligibility guidelines in full.
+Please review the student eligibility section of our website (found above) in full.

 No, students are only eligible to participate in the program once, even if they still meet all other eligibility requirements.